dfischer/magic-word/README.md

 addition to "writing" them.
 The idea is to take some executable definition of a "good" program and use that to search a space of candidates.

+Another goal of the Denshi project is to explore the [*language/system dichotomy*](./src/doc/systems-and-languages.md): can the concept of a "programming system" unify many of the tools used with "programming languages" today?